We talk about Adderall so matter-of-factly, it’s easy to think that addiction to Adderall isn’t serious.

 - Get help from family or friends.
 Do you have someone in your life that you can turn to?
 Someone who understands drug addiction, perhaps through a recent personal experience?
 Sometimes, talking about your addiction problem with people you trust and simply knowing someone loves you and is there for you can give you the confidence you need to quit.
 Make sure that whoever you rely on is not currently abusing or addicted to ANY type of drug, however.

 - Talk to your doctor.
-Your doctor may not be familiar with treating prescription drug addiction, but s/he can refer you to somebody who is.
+Your doctor may not be familiar with treating prescription drug addiction, but s/he can refer you to somebody, similar to Enterhealth, who is.
 Most doctors have heard of Adderall addiction, so this could be a good path to follow.

 - Get Professional Treatment for Adderall Addiction.
 This is the most reliable option, because you are getting guidance and advice from health care professionals who specialize in helping people quit Adderall.
 They are familiar with the specific withdrawal symptoms and how to minimize their impact.
 Getting help from professional treatment center can also be expensive, but with Obamacare (ACA) in place, most health insurance policies today cover this type of drug rehab, which allows people who need help to get the right treatment and this allows them to join a drug treatment program without worrying about the possible financial implications.

 It may take trying more than one of these options to finally get the support you need to quit taking Adderall for good.
 The less time you’ve been using and the lower the dose you’ve been taking, the easier quitting will be – but it’s never impossible to find the help that you need.